dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 [Sui](https://medium.com/mysten-labs/announcing-narwhal-tusk-open-source-3721135abfc3).

 In this post, I will first explain the notion of **DAG Trans**, a reliable, causal broadcast transport that shares a DAG among parties.
-I will then demonstrate the utility of DAG Trans through **Fin**, an extremely simple, one-phase BFT Consensus for the partial synchrony model.
+I will then demonstrate the utility of DAG Trans through **Fin**, a new BFT Consensus for the partial synchrony model designed to ride on Trans DAG.
 I will finish with a note on emerging **DAG Trans riding** BFT Consensus solutions.

+Fin is quite possibly the simplest and the most efficient DAG-riding BFT Consensus solution for the partial synchrony model.
+It operates with a single propose-vote commit rule embedded into the DAG.
 Fin is meant for demonstration purposes, not as a full-fledged BFT Consensus system design.
 The main takeaway from Fin is that **by separating reliable transaction dissemination from Consensus, BFT Consensus based on DAG Trans can be made simple and highly performant at the same time**.

 ## DAG Trans: Reliable Causal Broadcast